turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/2_design_solution_components.md

 Let's say that we have an excel file containing data that we need to bulk import into the Dataverse.
 One solution would be to:

-- Import input file into a Azure Sql database as a staging table
+- Import input file into a Azure SQL database as a staging table
 - Use a logic app with a Dataverse connector to read rows from the table and write to Dataverse
 - Azure Data Factory can be used to manage the pipeline